reinar-kajava/Pygame/README.md

 ### Game made by: Reinar Kajava
 # Pygame Project

-My very first and very basic game in Python
+My very first and very basic game in Python.
+Aliens get progressivley faster and harder to hit with each fleet you take out.The ship you use has three lives

 ## Getting Started